MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/smart-cards/manage/Certificate-Propagation-Service.md

 ![](../../media/Certificate-Propagation-Service/WindowsSmartCardTechnicalReference_06.gif)

-1. A signed\-in user inserts a smart card.
+1. A signed-in user inserts a smart card.

 2. CertPropSvc is notified that a smart card was inserted.